logo

 Other payments under LRSNil5%Nil20%

-Calculation and Rates of TCS on Foreign Remittance Post Budget 2023
+TCS rate on Foreign Remittance Post Budget 2023

 Let's try to understand the applicability of TCS via certain examples.